The Agentic Project Harness

 L1: Development harness

-.env.example— documents required environment variables without leaking secrets.gitignore/.dockerignore— keeps noise and secrets out of git and Docker contexts- Local bootstrap — one documented setup path for a new machine
+.env.example— required env vars without leaking secrets.gitignore/.dockerignore— noise and secrets stay out of git and Docker- A one-command local bootstrap

-- Pre-commit hooks — moves cheap checks earlier than CI
+- Pre-commit hooks — cheap checks earlier than CI

 L2: Production harness